 Tobacco cessation programs might be available at your local hospital.
 Depending on the program, hospitals can offer a wide variety of services that might be tailored to your specific goals.
 Please visit their website for more information.Local County Public Health Departments

 Not on Tobacco (N-O-T)

 Additional support for tobacco cessation can be found within your local public health department.
-Programs can vary between resources and fees.
+Resources and fees vary by program.
 For more information, please visit your local public health department

 This school-based program provides assistance to teens who wish to quit smoking, covering the entire quitting process including the prevention of relapses.
 The curriculum was created to help high school students stop or reduce the number of cigarettes smoked, increase healthy lifestyle behaviors, and improve life skills.
 For more information, please contact the American Lung Association in Wisconsin at 262-703-4200.Wisconsin State Employee Health Plan

 The State Employee Health Plan Coverage covers nicotine patches, nicotine nasal spray, nicotine inhalers, Varenicline (Chantix), Bupropion (Zyban), individual counseling, and phone counseling.
 Medications are limited to only 180 days, and counseling is limited to one visit per year.
 For more information, please visit Wisconsin Department of Employee Trust Funds

 Wisconsin Tobacco Quit Line

 Wisconsin Medicaid program covers nicotine gum, nicotine, patch, nicotine, nasal spray, nicotine lozenge, nicotine inhaler, Varenicline (Chantix), bupropion (Zyban), and individual counseling.
 Coverage varies for group counseling, and the Quit Line is not covered.
 Group counseling is only provided as outpatient substance abuse treatment.
 Per the Affordable Care Act, tobacco cessations are provided without co-payments.
 For more information, please visit American Lung Association